saumya-singh-14/distracted-driver/README.md

 Calculates PERCLOS — Percentage of Eye Closure — to monitor fatigue

-Displays live stats: EAR, Gaze Score, PERCLOS, FPS, and warning overlays
+Displays live stats: EAR, Gaze Score, PERCLOS, FPS and warning overlays

 # How It Works